hartikarora2004/Nearest-Neighbour-Search/README.md

 # K-Nearest-Neighbour-Algorithm-using-K-D-Trees
 Implementation of K-Nearest-Neighbour Algorithm using K-D Tree and custom build Priority Queue.
 From a given dataset, it gives us the nearest neighbour and K number of neighbours to any given point.

-To run the program, compile and execute the main.c file
+To run the program, compile and execute the kd_trees.c file

 # Input
 The input is taken from input.txt file<br>